Video

 VirtualDub

-VirtualDub is a Windows-only software used to generate the video(s) from the raw
+VirtualDub is a Windows-only software used to generate uncompressed video(s) from the raw files.

 To install VirtualDub, click on the corresponding button from the VirtualDub options.